ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-2.md

 ## Optimizing for mypyc

-With core Black being compilable and not crashing in all kinds of fun ways, it was time to try optimizing Black for mypyc.
-While mypyc is designed to handle all sorts of statically typed code, changing up the code even a little bit can allow mypyc to perform additional optimizations ultimately helping performance a bunch.
+Having compiled Black successfully without it blowing up, it was time to try to optimize Black for mypyc.
+While mypyc is designed to handle all sorts of statically typed code, **changing up the code even a little bit can allow mypyc to perform additional optimizations**, ultimately helping performance a bunch.

-And while I did go into this hoping I could spot some potential architectural or data structure optimizations, I wasn't able to so all of the optimizations will be mypyc specific.
+And while I did go into this hoping I could spot some potential architectural or data structure optimizations, I wasn't able to so the optimizations shared will be mypyc specific.

 ### Getting started